Our Team

 You Xiangyan

-You joined the lab as a PhD student (Biochemistry) working on serine proteases from S. aureus.
+You joined the lab in 2024 as a PhD student (Biochemistry) working on serine proteases from S. aureus.

 You is co-supervised with Dr. Matthias Fellner